kurtshuler/homelab-docs/docs/proxmox-gpu-passthrough/host-setup.md

 ## Blacklist Proxmox host device drivers

+{: .note }
-This ensures nothing else on Proxmox can use the GPU that you want to pass through to a VM.
+> This ensures nothing else on the Proxmox host can use the GPU that you want to pass through to a VM.

 1. Edit `/etc/modprobe.d/iommu_unsafe_interrupts.conf`